 Men Commit Most Homicides

 The fact is that men, not women, across all socio-economic levels, races, families, and cultures are the primary perpetrators of violent crime.
 This illuminates the power of gender socialization.
-If poor education was the primary cause of black criminal behavior, then why are most of our homicides committed by men?
+If poor education is the primary cause of black criminal behavior, then why are most of our homicides committed by men?

 If poverty is the primary cause of violent black criminal behavior then why don’t we have as many females in prison as men?
 If a dysfunctional family with ineffective parenting, abuse and neglect is the primary cause then why do men account for 90 percent of the domestic violence offender population?
 If racism is the primary impetus for black male criminal behavior, then why are white males committing violent crime at about the same male to female ratio as their black counterparts?